 Fractured Air Media

-"...Think of this disc as a more consciously melodic backward glance at Brian Eno’s ambient LPs.
-It’s quiet charms add up to something deceptively substantial."
+"...Think of this disc as a more consciously melodic backward glance at Brian Eno’s ambient LPs."

 The Arts Desk, UK

-"The brevity and atmospheric nature of all the tracks constantly makes them sound like film soundtrack motifs – the melancholy beauty of Fled Away one of the best, bringing together Sieber on guitar and organ with Djukic's violin and Heyne on cymbals."
+"The brevity and atmospheric nature of all the tracks constantly makes them sound like film soundtrack motifs of melancholy beauty of Fled Away one of the best, bringing together Sieber on guitar and organ with Djukic's violin and Heyne on cymbals."

 "It's a staggering collection of tunes that explore their own limits as well as pushing gently against audience expectations.
 Across the thirteen tracks Aukai establishes a sense of space and style that clearly marks a trajectory worth following."